b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 If the accused is guilty but is declared innocent then it is another type of error, it is usually called **type II error** (FN - false negative in
 @fig:judgeVerdict).
-Its probability is denoted by the second letter of Greek alphabet, so beta (β).
+Its probability is denoted by the second letter of the Greek alphabet, so beta (β).
 Beta helps us determine [the power of a test](https://en.wikipedia.org/wiki/Power_of_a_test) (power = 1 - β), i.e. if
 $H_{A}$ is really true then how likely it is that we will choose $H_{A}$ over
 $H_{0}$.

-So to sum up, in the judge analogy innocent is $H_{0}$ being true and guilty is
-$H_{A}$ being true.
+So to sum up, in the judge analogy a really innocent person is $H_{0}$ being true and a really guilty person is $H_{A}$ being true.

 Unfortunately, most of the statistical textbooks that I've read revolve around type I errors and alphas, whereas type II error is covered much less extensively (hence my own knowledge of the topic is more limited).

-In the tennis example above we rejected $H_{0}$, hence here we risk committing type I error.
-Therefore, we didn't speak about type II error, but don't worry we will discuss it in more detail in the upcoming exercises at the end of this chapter (see @sec:statistics_intro_exercise5).
+In the tennis example above we rejected $H_{0}$, hence here we risk committing the type I error.
+Therefore, we didn't speak about the type II error, but don't worry we will discuss it in more detail in the upcoming exercises at the end of this chapter (see @sec:statistics_intro_exercise5).

 ### Cutoff levels {#sec:statistics_intro_cutoff_levels}